HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/topology.md

 -   Database
 -   Clients

-Clients are the interfaces used to connection with the Sametime server and product features.
+Clients are the interfaces used to connect with the Sametime server and product features.
 Each physical component communicates with the Sametime server using a specific port.
-See [hcl\_sametime\_clients.md](hcl_sametime_clients.md) for more information on clients.
+See [Sametime clients](hcl_sametime_clients.md) for more information on clients.

 ## Directory services {#section_i5j_rmt_v5b .section}

 When choosing which LDAP directory to use, consider all the integrations with Sametime.
 It is important to understand how users authenticate with the server.
-Sametime can be integrated into many other HCL products such as HCL iNotes, Verse, Connections and Digital Experience.
+Sametime can be integrated into many other HCL products, such as HCL iNotes, Verse, Connections, and Digital Experience.
 It is important to understand how users authenticate with the server and use a common LDAP directory.

 Review the [LDAP Planning](ldap.md) section for additional information when choosing a directory.